A quick and fresh vegetable slaw with Asian-inspired flavors. Try this rainbow-colored salad as a side dish or in a healthy lunch bowl.

 Instructions

-- Make the dressing: Whisk the honey, tahini, sesame oil, lime juice, vinegar, ginger, chili sauce, salt and cayenne in a small bowl until blended.
+- Whisk the honey, tahini, sesame oil, lime juice, vinegar, ginger, chili sauce, salt and cayenne in a small bowl until blended.

 - Turn the heat up to medium-high and add the remaining vegetables through the sugar snap peas to the pan.

-- Cook just until the cabbage begins to wilt, tossing constantly with tongs, about 5 minutes.
+- Cook just until the cabbage begins to wilt, tossing constantly with tongs, about 2 more minutes.

 - Transfer the slaw to a large bowl and add the dressing and cilantro.
 Toss to coat.
 Sprinkle the sesame seeds and scallions over the slaw and serve.